Political positions of Cory Booker

 Booker supports a two-state solution to the Israeli–Palestinian conflict.
 He has said that Iran is a direct threat to U.S. and Israeli security and feels all options should be on the table for dealing with the conflict, but his decision to back the Iran nuclear deal framework damaged his long-term relationship with some Jewish voters and supporters.
 In an attempt to reduce the damage, he initiated an emergency summit for Jewish leaders, which some of his longstanding supporters did not attend.
 Booker was the sole Democratic co-sponsor of the Israel Anti-Boycott Act, receiving criticism from free speech advocates.
 From 2013 to 2024, he declared receiving $871,563 in funding from pro-Israel donors.
 In 2025, Booker was in a minority of Senate Democrats that voted not to block the sale of military arms to Israel despite rising death tolls from its war on Gaza and restrictions on humanitarian aid resulting in severe cases of starvation.
 Booker has consistently voted for arms sales to Israel and against Bernie Sanders' resolutions to condition military aid to Israel amidst the Gaza Strip famine and humanitarian crisis, saying that it "would restrict our country's ability to provide future security guarantees without achieving the goal of ending this war now or increasing vital humanitarian aid".

-Despite his reputation as a progressive, progressives have criticized Booker for various reasons.
+Despite his reputation as a progressive except Palestine, progressives have criticized Booker for various reasons.
 In 2017, he voted against a proposal to lower prescription drug prices, which led to criticism that he was too dependent on corporate support.
 In 2021, The American Prospect criticized Booker and Bob Menendez for recommending Christine O'Hearne to a federal judgeship after she had spent much of her career defending employers against discrimination and sexual harassment claims, and had defended a school against allegations that its swim coach had sexually abused a girl from ages 13 to 19.